Eschatologue/CM_wiki/docs/quickref.md

             **Roll:** **:die-d20: D20 + Ability Modifier + PB (if proficient) + other Bonuses**{ .back }

-            **Damage Roll**{ .inl } When an attack or attempt to harm is successful, the creature often makes a Damage Roll to determine how much damage it causes to its victim.
+            **Damage Roll**{ .inl } When an attack or attempt to harm is successful, the creature often makes a Damage Roll to determine how much damage it causes to its target.

             :   **Roll:** **:die-d6: Damage Die + Ability Modifier + other Bonuses**{ .back }